WuerthPhoenix/tornado/doc/how-to/92-HowTo-Numeric-Operator.md

 All these operators can work with values of type Number, String, Bool, null and Array, but we will just use Number for temperatures.

 Now it's time to build our rule.
-It needs to be both of type **iot-temp** and to have its temperature measurement be greater than 57 (Celsius), which we will do by comparing the computed value of **${event.payload.temperature}** to the number 57:
+The event needs to be both of type **iot-temp** and to have its temperature measurement be greater than 57 (Celsius), which we will do by comparing the computed value of **${event.payload.temperature}** to the number 57:
 ```json